MrPowerScripts/MrPowerScripts.com/_posts/2020/2020-03-22-best-blog-post-ever.md

 title: This is the best blog post ever
 categories: ["blog post"]
 tags: [mrpowerscripts, productivity, automation]
-description-long: Do you disagree?
-Okay, I know you haven't read it yet, but you probably had some preconceived idea that it wasn't - didn't you?
-A small bit of bias?
-None?
-You didn't even weigh the possibility a bit?
-Well, if you don't think it is - Why not?
-What doesn't it have?
 ---

 Do you disagree?
 Okay, I know you haven't read it yet, but you probably had some preconceived idea that it wasn't - didn't you?
 A small bit of bias?
 None?
 You didn't even weigh the possibility a bit?
 Well, if you don't think it is - Why not?
 What doesn't it have?